ballerina-platform/module-ballerinax-slack/docs/spec/sanitations.md

     * users.deletePhoto
     * users.setPhoto

-2. Sanitized the inline response schema titles by removing the whitespaces and special characters and, converting them to pascal case.
+2. Sanitized the inline and component schema names by removing the whitespaces, special characters and, converting them to pascal case.
-   * This was done using the `sanitations.bal` script.
+   * This was done using the `sanitations.bal` script under the `docs/spec` directory.

 ## OpenAPI cli command